Saramsa Garden

-Saramsa Garden is a public garden close to Ranipool, approximately 14 km east of Gangtok, the capital of Sikkim, India.
+Saramsa Garden, also known as Ipecac Garden, is a public garden close to Ranipool, in Pakyong District, Sikkim, India.
 Established in 1922, the garden has served a variety of purposes.
 Initially dedicated to growing fruit for the local colonial officers, it later became known for cultivating the medicinal plant ipecacuanha.
 For this reason the garden is also known as Ipecac Garden.
 When the growing of ipecacuanha was discontinued, the garden was repurposed as an orchidarium and a recreational garden for picknickers.
 In 2008, the garden hosted the International Floriculture Show, attracting 50,000 visitors on each of its three days.